 There are some different ways to go about educating your children about credit and debit cards.
 The simplest thing to do is to take them with you when you shop.

 Allow them to see how you add the items you need to the cart.
 Then, swipe your debit card.
-When you get home, go online to your checking account and show your child how the amount that they spent is already deducted from your account.
+When you get home, go online to your checking account and show your child how the amount that they spent is now deducted from your account.